 having to do with your heart and blood vessels

-A room that is provided to parents prior to discharge where they have their baby with them at all times and where they provide all the necessary care for the infant with the support of the nursery staff.
+when parents can have their baby with them at all times until they go home.
+Parents do all the care their baby needs with help of the nursery staff.

 big blood vessels in your neck, arteries in your neck